kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 * Thorough E2E and Unit testing in place
 * The beta API either supports the important use cases discovered during alpha testing, or has room for further enhancements that would support them
-* Graduation depends on the (yet not submitted) kubelet graceful shutdown KEP reaching Beta stage and no concerns identified that may affect this KEP
+* Graduation depends on the (yet not submitted) kubelet graceful shutdown KEP reaching Beta stage.
+It is okay to for both features to reach Beta in the same release, but this KEP should not reach beta before kubelet graceful shutdown KEP

 #### Beta -> GA Graduation